 If using your stove or fire is the only way you can afford to keep warm:

 - Try to use smokeless fuel and season any wood you use as much as possible.
 See the information above about the best wood to use.

-- Talk to neighbours and be aware that burning long and slow is most polluting.
+- Talk to your neighbours and be aware that burning long and slow is most polluting.
 You may feel you have no choice but to do this – but if you can avoid it, then do.

 - If you own your home, think about whether you can commit to removing the stove or open fire when you move.

 Some of the actions in the sections above may also work for you.

 We are not suggesting that you risk your health through being cold.
-We understand that some people are dependent on their stove or fire to keep warm.
+We understand some people are dependent on their stove or fire to keep warm.

 If you’re a business that burns solid fuel: